bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

       Received HTTP response headers after 4.1808ms - 200
 info: System.Net.Http.HttpClient.Refit.Implementation.Generated+IMyServiceClient, MyBFF, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null.LogicalHandler[101]
       End processing HTTP request after 4.8902ms - 200
 ```

 Confirmed, we got a cache hit, and the `access_token` is being reused.
 When the token expires, we will get again a cache miss, and a new token will be requested.

 ## Conclusion ##

-In this blog post I tried to show how simple and easy it is to authorize Service-to-Service calls by using OAuth2 with Client Credentials grant flow,  using AWS Cognito as the Authorization Server, and ASP.NET Core APIs as both Resource Servers or Clients.
+In this blog post I tried to **show how simple and easy it is to authorize Service-to-Service calls by using OAuth2 with Client Credentials grant flow**,  using **AWS Cognito** as the Authorization Server, and **ASP.NET Core** APIs as both Resource Servers or Clients.